Way2Web/laravel-entrance/README.md

 'checklogin' => \IntoTheSource\Entrance\Http\Middleware\CheckLogin::class,
 ```

+#### Mailing

+This package sends e-mails.
+Be sure to configure your mail settings.

 #### Authenticate Routes
 Add all the routes into this group that need the users to be logged in.
 ```bash